VictorySpecificationII/project-424-datalogging-infra/README.md

 ## Launch this stack

  - Run ```./launchcommand.sh```
- - Login to localhost:9001 using the crendentials provided in the config.env file
- - Create an access key, copy and paste the secrets
- - Edit the config.env file, replace the access key and secret with the ones you created from step 3
- - Run ```docker stop mlflow_server```
- - Run ```docker rm mlflow_server```
- - Run ```./launchcommand.sh```
  - Open psql_servers.json, run ```docker inspect mlflow_db | grep IP```
  - Grab the IP of the db container, and add it to psql_servers.json
  - Restart the pgadmin4 service, you should be able to browse the db after that.
  - You can now run the example in the examples/ directory to view the run on MLFlow to verify functionality.

 # Remarks
- - If minio has no buckets after the first deployment, re-run the deployment again and they will be created.
- - If you run into issues with MLFlow not showing the experiments, check the logs of MLflow - more often than not it will say invalid key or something along those lines.
-You have to delete mlflow and redeploy it
  - If you are running your model training on a host different than the host MLFlow is on, modify the example in the examples/ directory, just search for localhost:5000 and replace with the remote IP but keep the same port.
  - For the image currently being run for kafka, all utilities are in the /opt/kafka/bin/ directory.
+ - For the image currently being run for hadoop, hadoop home directory is in /opt/hadoop
- - The current server configuration is setup to automatically register any new topics if they don't exist.
+ - The current kafka server configuration is setup to automatically register any new topics if they don't exist.

 # Sources